victoriang555/gke-practice/README.md

 # Overview
 Practice using GKE (Google Kubernetes Engine) with various features and workflows.
 From the perspective of a developer, meaning this excludes most devops workflows.

-All based on the GCP codelabs.
-This includes various parts of the labs that I found most useful, in a condensed, hopefully consumable format.
+Based on the GCP codelabs, Kubernetes, ConcourseCI, redis,and general GCP documentation.
+This includes various parts of the labs/docs that I found most useful, in a condensed, hopefully consumable format.

 ## General Setup
 1. Setup the google cloud sdk (if you want to run in your local terminal) https://cloud.google.com/sdk/docs/downloads-interactive